AmX3/Budget/README.md

 ## User Interface Design

 Before writing any code, I decided to come up with the app design, as an outline and indicator of the number of screens and components/features needed.
+Some design modifications were made further down the line.

 **Here is a link to the figma design of the app:**